 Originally, a dray was a type of horse that was used to pull heavy loads.
 A more common name for this type of horse is a draft horse.
 These are large and strong horses, such as the Clydesdales that you might associate with a beer commercial.
 Dray also described the open-sided cart that a dray horse would pull.
 Drays were usually used to haul heavy loads.

-The term drayage was used to describe the process of moving goods in a dray cart.
+The term drayage was historically used to describe the process of moving goods in a dray cart.
 In the modern supply chain, drayage is done by truck.
 Drayage is also the term for the charge for this type of freight service.
-The person who performs the drayage is still called a drayman.

 Types of Drayage Services

-There are several different types of drayage.
+There are several types of drayage.
 The Intermodal Association of America lists six different drayage services.

 - Pier Drayage.
 This is trucking to the port.
 The drayage truck will usually pick up a load at a rail hub and deliver it to a pier or dock for loading onto a ship.